 Mac Thornberry’s “Acquisition Agility” bill is a good start—but just a start—towards greater experimentation and prototyping.

-Congressman Mac Thornberry’s “Acquisition Agility” bill is 32 pages long, but its intent can probably be summarized thus.
+Congressman Mac Thornberry’s “Acquisition Agility” bill is thirty two pages long, but its intent can probably be summarized thus.
 Thornberry (R-TX) fundamentally wants the military departments, not the centralized bureaucracy of OSD AT&L, in charge of the day-to-day business of military procurement.
 Specifically, he wants the Army, Navy, and Air Force Departments to hire companies with commercial interests to prototype new components for current platforms.
 He’s offering to safeguard those companies’ intellectual properties, as long as they’re willing to work within modular and open architectures.
 He wants new wholly new programs begun only with mature technologies, and for relatively short-term needs, with the modularity and openness bought as hedges for long-term upgradability.
 This last point will be hard to enforce for big platforms, but the rest of Thornberry’s proposals might bring forth components and smaller systems faster, which is at least a good start.

 Thornberry’s bill would require that all major defense acquisition programs (MDAPs) beginning after 1 October 2018 utilize modular and open architectures.
 According to 10 USC 2430, MDAPs are programs expected to consume at least $300 million in RDT&E funding, or $1.8 billion in procurement funding, in FY 1990 terms.
 (Those are slightly over $600 million and $3.6 billion today.)
 The defense secretary can designate smaller programs as MDAPs if he wishes, but those twin thresholds would substantially firebreak the administration of things large and small.
 Reading on, though, the actual sums the Congress will entrust to the military without its detailed oversight would remain unimpressive.